Hariharan2608/PyGrapher/README.md

 # Pygrapher: Data Visualization and ML Classification
 ### Introduction
-📊 Pygrapher is a data visualization project built using Streamlit.
+- 📊 Pygrapher is a data visualization project built using Streamlit.
 With Pygrapher, you can plot 10 different types of graphs to visualize your data.
-It provides an intuitive interface that makes it easy to upload your data and start exploring.
+- It provides an intuitive interface that makes it easy to upload your data and start exploring.

-🤖 But that's not all!
+- 🤖 But that's not all!
 Pygrapher also includes an ML data classification code that you can use to classify your data.
 The code is built using scikit-learn, a popular machine learning library for Python.
-With this feature, you can quickly analyze your data and gain insights into your data set.
+- With this feature, you can quickly analyze your data and gain insights into your data set.

+### Type of charts
 📈 Pygrapher makes it easy to visualize your data with the following types of plots:

 - Line Chart